Postgraduate, leading to a Master of Letters (MLitt)

 One year (12 months) full time

-A good 2.1 undergraduate Honours degree in business, management or a related subject from the UK or the equivalent international qualification.
+- A good 2.1 undergraduate Honours degree in business, management or a related subject from the UK or the equivalent international qualification.
 The University also considers applicants who have majored in another subject but have a business or management minor.
-Applicants with business experience are welcome, and we will take work experience into account in the evaluation of applications.
+Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.

 Students without a relevant background in business or management are advised to consider the Management MLitt programme.